-The purpose of this document is to provide assistance and clarity to registered participants, particularly Generators, to develop performance standards compliance programs that include monitoring procedures that they consider to be consistent with good electricity industry practice.
+The purpose of this document is to provide assistance and clarity to registered participants, particularly Generators, to develop performance standards compliance programs that include monitoring procedures, that they consider to be consistent with good electricity industry practice.
 It is also intended to assist the Australian Energy Regulator (AER) with the enforcement and monitoring of the Generators' compliance with the technical requirements under the Rules.
+Effective compliance with performance standards contributes to the delivery of reliable and secure electricity to customers in the National Electricity Market (NEM).

-Effective compliance a Rules clause 8.8.1(a)(2b).
+a Rules clause 8.8.1(a)(2b).
 The Panel must determine the template in accordance with clause 8.8.3 of the Rules.